microsoft/vscode-docs/release-notes/latest.md

 ## Accessibility

-We have added accessibility improvements to the suggestion widget, parameter hints widget and to the quick fix widget (lightbulb), which now announce each suggestion, as they are selected, to screen readers.
+We have added accessibility improvements to the suggestion widget, parameter hints widget and to the quick fix widget (Lightbulb), which now announce each suggestion, as they are selected, to screen readers.

-> Tip: If you use the [NVDA screen reader](http://www.nvaccess.org), it is possible to navigate suggestions using `kb(workbench.action.debug.run)` and `kb(editor.action.moveLinesDownAction)`, to dismiss the suggestions with `kb(hideSuggestWidget)` and if suggestions get in your way, you can disable the auto-popup of suggestions with the `editor.quickSuggestions` setting.
+> Tip: If you use the [NVDA screen reader](http://www.nvaccess.org), it is possible to navigate suggestions using `kb(editor.action.moveLinesUpAction)` and `kb(editor.action.moveLinesDownAction)`, to dismiss the suggestions with `kb(hideSuggestWidget)` and if suggestions get in your way, you can disable the auto-popup of suggestions with the `editor.quickSuggestions` setting.

 ## Extension Authoring